adaltas/node-shell/doc/content/project/contribute.md

 ---
 title: Contribution
 description: How to contribute to the project.
-keywords: ['parameters', 'node.js', 'cli', 'development', 'test', 'contributors', 'contribute']
+keywords: ['shell', 'node.js', 'cli', 'development', 'test', 'contributors', 'contribute']
 maturity: review
 ---